Geo-GmZ/zerotier/README.md

       - USER_GID=1000 #adjust to your system
       - NODE_ENV=production
       - HTTPS_PORT=3443
-      - ZTNCUI_PASSWD=R3publ1c4d0m!809  #change this
+      - ZTNCUI_PASSWD=yoursecuredpassword  #change this
-      - MYDOMAIN=ztc1.duckdns.org #change this to the domain you want to use for the controller
+      - MYDOMAIN=yourdomain.net #change this to the domain you want to use for the controller
-#      - MYADDR=172.104.16.120 #this is optional. if you use it, this is the public IP your ISP gave you
+      - MYADDR=xx.xx.xx.xx #this is optional. if you use it, this is the public IP your ISP gave you
     volumes:
       - ztncui:/opt/key-networks/ztncui/etc
       - zt1:/var/lib/zerotier-one